7 Health Benefits Of Eating Broccoli During Pregnancy

 1. Can I eat raw broccoli during pregnancy?

-You may eat raw broccoli if it is washed properly.
+Before consuming raw vegetables during pregnancy, make sure to wash them thoroughly.
+You can safely eat raw broccoli if it is properly washed.
 Broccoli is a storehouse of essential nutrients that are important for you and your unborn baby (13).

 2. Can I eat broccoli sprouts during pregnancy?